ROYAL ALCÁZAR

 WALLS OF ALCAZAR

-It is the most monumental and beautiful canvas of the wall among those preserved in the city.
-Unlike the rest of the Sevillian walls, here they were built using huge blocks of stone, many of them from the old Roman walls, which had to be demolished due to the growth of the city in the Islamic period.
+The walls that enclose the Alcázar of Seville on its northern side, towards the Plaza del Triunfo, are the most monumental and beautiful of those preserved in the city.
+Unlike the rest of the walls of Seville, here they were built using enormous stone ashlars, many of them from the old Roman walls, which were not in use due to the differences in height and dimensions between the Roman and Islamic city.

-In this wall canvas we find two doors.
-The closest to the Plaza de la Alianza is the Puerta de la Herradura, now blinded.
+In this section of wall we find two doors.
+The closest to the Plaza de la Alianza is the Puerta de la Herradura, now blocked off.
 It owes its name to its horseshoe arch shape, framed by an alfiz.
-Apparently, originally it gave access to a guard post or headframe, added to the wall during the extension of the Taifa period (XI).
+Apparently, it originally gave access to a guard post or tower.

-In the Plaza del Triunfo we find the Gate of the Patio de Banderas, probably opened in the Almohad period (XII-XIII), as the two columns with capitals from this period that flank it on the patio side seem to attest.
-It is one of the few examples of Almohad columns preserved in situ that have survived to this day.
+In the Plaza del Triunfo we find the Puerta del Patio de Banderas, probably opened in the Almohad period (12th-13th century), as the two columns with capitals from this period that flank it on the patio side seem to attest.
+However, the materials that make up this entrance today seem to come from a reform undertaken at the end of the 16th century.

-In the Almohad period, the canvas on which the Puerta del León is located today was also built.
+The wall in which the Puerta del León is located today was also built in the Almohad period.
 The towers that flank this door are, therefore, from different periods.
-The one on the left side, built with ashlars, is from the Caliphate period (X), while the one on the right was built in the Almohad period (XIII), mostly in brick.
-Next to this second one, and facing Miguel de Mañara street, you can see the original access entrance to the Almohad Alcázar, blinded when it was replaced by the current Puerta del León, opened during the reign of Pedro I (XIV).
+The one on the left side, built with ashlars, is from the Taifa period (11th century), while the one on the right was built in the Almohad period (13th century), mostly in brick.
+Next to this second one, and facing Miguel de Mañara street, you can see the original entrance to the Almohad Alcázar, blocked when it was replaced by the current Puerta del León, opened during the reign of Pedro I (14th century).

 TOWER OF ABDELAZIZ